Originally, when Superman

 - Psychic Powers

-- Red and Black and Evil All Over: Used at first to help diferentiate him from Superman, in the new DC universe it was also used to make him look sinister in comparison to the colorful Teen Titans.
+- Red and Black and Evil All Over: Used at first to help diferentiate him from Superman.
+In the new DC universe it was intended to make him look sinister in comparison to the Teen Titans, but since they also wore a lot of red and black, it didn't really work.

 - Red Eyes, Take Warning: When using his telekinetic abilities.